-- 1. To never share passwords, personal data, or private photos online. - 2.
-To think about what they are doing carefully before posting and by emphasizing that comments cannot be retracted once they are posted. - 3.
+- 2. To think about what they are doing carefully before posting and by emphasizing that comments cannot be retracted once they are posted. - 3.
 That personal information revealed on social media can be shared with anyone including parents, teachers, administrators, and potential employers.
 Students should never reveal information that would make them uncomfortable if the world had access to it. - 4.
 To consider how it would feel receiving such comments before making comments about others online.